 Bank fees and interest

-It’s best practice to have a separate business bank account and credit card to keep your business transactions separate from anything personal.
+It’s best practice to have a separate business bank account and a business only credit card to keep your business transactions separate from anything personal.
 As an added benefit, any bank fees, account maintenance fees, overdraft fees, application fees, and interest paid can be tracked as a tax deductible business expense.

 This also applies to third party payment processors and digital wallets like PayPal.
 The transaction fees paid are similarly applicable as a business expense.